rinoto/migramongo/README.md

 ### How it works
-The first time you call `MigraMongo.migrate()`, migramongo will look for Spring Beans implementing `InitialMongoMigrationScript`  or `MongoMigrationScript`.
+The first time you call `MigraMongo.migrate()`, migramongo will look for classes (or Spring Beans) implementing `InitialMongoMigrationScript`  or `MongoMigrationScript`.
 If found, they will be executed in the following order:
 * first the `InitialMongoMigrationScript`  (there can be only one)
 * then, the  `MongoMigrationScript` having the `initialVersion` of the previous `InitialMongoMigrationScript` as `fromVersion`
 * then, the next `MongoMigrationScript` having the `toVersion` of the previous `MongoMigrationScript` as `fromVersion`
 * and so on...
-All that data is written in a collection on the mongo database called `_migramongo_history`.
-The next time you call `migrate`, only new scripts will be executed.
+All that data is written in a collection on the mongo database called `_migramongo_upgrade_info`.
+The next time you call `migrate()`, only new scripts will be executed.
 If none available, nothing will be done.
+#### and if something goes wrong?
+If one of the migration scripts throws an error, the migration process will be interrupted, and the error will be delivered.
+The entry that threw the error will be marked as `ERROR` and the error will have to be fixed (probably manually).
+After the error has been fixed, you can call `MigraMongo.repair` to mark the entry in the migration history as repaired, and be able to go on with the migration.

+### Why do I have to specify a `from` and a `to` version?
+If you ask yourself this question, consider yourself a happy person for not having had to deal with migration scripts in different branches of the application.
+Imagine we only have `version`, and we have migrated our code until version 5.
+* At some point in time, we branch the code (we have `trunk` and `branchA`).
+* `branchA` gets deployed in Production, and we develop in `trunk` further.
+* then we create the version script 6 for `trunk` (because of a new feature).
+* and afterwards we need to create a new migration script for `branchA` because of a bug found in the system.

+Which version do we give to the script for `branchA`?
+If we use `from` and `to`, the version `6` would actually be `from5To6` and the branch one `from5To5_1`.
+Then, we just need to create an empty additional `from5_1to6` in `trunk`, and everybody is happy.